 The Saluki Student Investment Fund was established in June 2000 through the generosity of Mr. Omar Winter and his wife Carol, both alumni of the Southern Illinois University Carbondale.
 Mr. and Mrs. Winter provided $25,000 to start the student investment fund.
 Shortly thereafter, the SIU Foundation provided $200,000 for the students to manage on its behalf – in essence, the SIU Foundation hired the SSIF as one of its portfolio managers.
 The goal of Mr. and Mrs. Winter and the SIU Foundation was to provide SIU undergraduate students with hands-on experience in portfolio management and investment research.

-Dr. Mark Peterson, Gordon & Sharon Teel Professor of Finance was the inaugural faculty advisor to the SSIF and remained its advisor over its first decade.
-During that first decade, the assets under management for the SSIF grew to more than $325,000 and had participation from more than 60 SIU undergraduates.
+Dr. Mark Peterson, Gordon & Sharon Teel Professor of Finance, was the inaugural faculty advisor to the SSIF and remained its advisor over its first decade.
+During that first decade, with participation from more than 60 SIU undergraduates, the fund’s assets under management grew to over $325,000.
 When Dr. Peterson stepped up as Chair of the Department of Finance in 2010, Dr. Jason Greene, Professor of Finance, became the SSIF faculty advisor.